isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

           `isb-cgc.tcga_cohorts.BRCA` )),

     gexp AS (
-      # Then we have the gene expression table, logged and averaged
+      # Third: we get the gene expression data, again only for the BRCA samples
+      # included is a LOG() transform as well as an AVG() aggregation function
+      # which will only be relevant if there are multiple expression values for
+      # a single (gene,sample) pair.
       SELECT
         SampleBarcode,
         HGNC_gene_symbol,